Some of us live alone. I live alone by choice, and I know that’s the case for a lot of you.

 Why not?
 Don’t give it a lot of thought.
 Just do it.

-You might spend some time doing your favorite hobby.
+You might spend some time enjoying your favorite hobby.
 Or writing in a journal to commemorate the day.

-Get out the candles and a warm quilt for watching TV.
+Get out the candles and a warm quilt to settle in to watch TV.
 (Of course don’t ever leave a lit candle burning when you leave the room.
 Maybe use battery operated candles if you have them.)

 If you prefer an oil diffuser, add a special scent for relaxation.
 It’s all about the ambiance.